mokdevel/DarcMods/DarcMissions/docs/README_BASE.md

 - This should be an issues fixed: AI spawns inside rocks sometimes.
 Might affect just certain types of rocks.

 # Parameters
 All configurations are done via .json files.
+The information is on one line due to the saving functionality in AR.
+See [FAQ](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/docs/FAQ.md#q-the-oneline-jsons-are-hard-to-readedit) for more.

 The mission frame has the main definitions on mission spawn times, counts, etc. See:
 * [Mission Frame](./docs/MISSIONFRAME.md)